deliteser112/eclipse-platform-releng-buildtools/docs/app-engine-architecture.md

 individually, their log outputs are separate, and their servers and configured scaling are separate as well.

+Once you have your app deployed and running, the default service can be accessed at `https://project-id.appspot.com`, substituting whatever your App Engine app is named for "project-id".
+Note that that is the URL for the production instance of your app; other environments will have the environment name appended with a hyphen in the hostname, e.g. `https://project-id-sandbox.appspot.com`.

+The URL for the backend service is `https://backend-dot-project-id.appspot.com` and the URL for the tools service is `https://tools-dot-project-id.appspot.com`.
+The reason that the dot is escaped rather than forming subdomains is because the SSL certificate for `appspot.com` is only valid for `*.appspot.com` (no double wild-cards).

 ### Default service

 The default service is responsible for all registrar-facing